aryanjaindigitie/react-threekit/README.md

 const { player, configurator, controller } = window.threekit;
 ```

-The `player` and `configurator` API are the standard API interfaces returned when initializing the Threekit player.
+The `player` and `configurator` API are the standard API interfaces returned when initializing the Threekit Player.

 ### Player API